KashafZahid01/Learning-Artificial-Intelligence-AI-/Machine Learning Notes part(1).md

 ### **Introduction:**

-Machine Learning is a branch of Artificial Intelligence (AI) that enables computers to learn patterns from data and make predictions or decisions without being explicitly programmed.
+Machine Learning is a branch of Artificial Intelligence that enables computers to learn patterns from data and make predictions or decisions without being explicitly programmed.
 Instead of writing rules manually, in ML we feed the machine with examples (data) and let it discover rules/patterns automatically.